 It’s a case of thinking about the skills you will need and how you’re going to acquire them.

 In the early days, until your work-from-home business starts to grow and make money, you may have to do everything yourself.

 That’s just how it goes, but as soon as you can afford it, buy in services in the areas you struggle at.

 This will free up time to work on the important parts of your business, the money making parts.

-With a new business, you can quickly become overwhelmed and feel a bit lost.
+With a new work-from-home business, you can quickly become overwhelmed and feel a bit lost.

-A few weeks in and the excitement of setting up your yoga studio has worn off.
+A few weeks in and the excitement of going-it alone has worn off.